Mihirsingh1101/Kidos/README.md

 npm start
 ```

-## you can check the model on the frontend
+## You can check the model on the frontend